Sampling quantum states with inequality constraints: Examples

-In Fig.~\ref{fig:BE}, we show scatter plots of the $\min\{\mu^{\ }_{\mathrm{PT}}\}$ and $R$ values of samples obtained by SCMC for five systems with Hilbert-space dimensions between eight and sixteen (state space dimensions between 63 and 255).
+In Figures~\ref{fig:BE1} and \ref{fig:BE2}, we show scatter plots of the $\min\{\mu^{\ }_{\mathrm{PT}}\}$ and $R$ values of samples obtained by SCMC for five systems with Hilbert-space dimensions between eight and sixteen (state space dimensions between 63 and 255).
 No exhaustive trials were done, and the performance can certainly be improved upon as we did not optimize the parameters.
-Since we are imposing the constraints through the two inequalities in Eq.~(\ref{eq:BEcriteria}), the states produced were clustered in the small corner near $R=1$ and $\min\{\mu^{\ }_{\mathrm{PT}}\}=0$, \emph{except} for the $2\times4$ system.
-To explore other parts of the space for larger values of $R$ and $\min\{\mu^{\ }_{\mathrm{PT}}\}$, we filtered the sample further through MCMC iterations with different kernels and acceptance criteria; the samples obtained are shown in the insets of Fig.~\ref{fig:BE}.
+Since we are imposing the constraints through the two inequalities in \eqref{BEcriteria}, the states produced were clustered in the small corner near ${R=1}$ and ${\min\{\mu^{\ }_{\mathrm{PT}}\}=0}$ for the four systems in \figref{BE1}, \emph{but not} for the $2\times4$ system in \figref{BE2}.
+For the cases of \figref{BE1}, to explore other parts of the space for larger values of $R$ and $\min\{\mu^{\ }_{\mathrm{PT}}\}$, we filtered the sample further through MCMC iterations with different kernels and acceptance criteria, such as ``accept only if $R$ is increased;'' the samples obtained are shown in the insets of \figref{BE1}.
 This way of producing random samples of bound entangled states, without relying on special constructions of parameter families of states, will be very useful when studying general properties of bound entanglement; such investigations are, however, not the objective of this work.

-The $2\times4$ system is particular---we could not find any states that satisfy both the PPT and the CCNR criterion in Eq.~(\ref{eq:BEcriteria}).
+The $2\times4$ system of \figref{BE2} is particular---we could not find any states that satisfy both the PPT and the CCNR criterion \eqref[in]{BEcriteria}.
 When either one of the criteria is enforced, SCMC yields samples with ${\mathrm{min}\{\mu^{\ }_{\mathrm{PT}}\}\geq0}$ or ${R>1}$, respectively.
-As the $2\times4$ plot in Fig.~\ref{fig:BE} shows, first enforcing the PPT criterion, followed by SCMC steps toward enforcing the CCNR criterion, produces samples with $R$ values that are sequentially closer to the ${R=1}$ threshold without, however, crossing it.
-We conjecture that $2\times4$ systems do not have bound entangled states that obey the sufficient double-criterion of Eq.~(\ref{eq:BEcriteria}).
-Indeed, the families of bound entangled $2\times4$ states constructed by the authors of \cite{HORODECKI1997333,Kay2011,Kye2015} are PPT with ${R\leq1}$; their values are on the straight lines with endpoints $\bigl(\mathrm{min}\{\mu^{\ }_{\mathrm{PT}}\},R)=(0,1)$ and $(0,0.7866)$, $(0,0.8727)$ and $(0.0270,0.7572)$, or $(0,1)$ and $(0,0.8536)$, respectively.
+As the $2\times4$ plot in \figref{BE2} shows, first enforcing the PPT criterion, followed by SCMC steps toward enforcing the CCNR criterion, produces samples with $R$ values that are sequentially closer to the ${R=1}$ threshold without, however, crossing it.
+We conjecture that $2\times4$ systems do not have bound entangled states that obey the sufficient double criterion \eqref[of]{BEcriteria}.
+Indeed, the families of bound entangled $2\times4$ states constructed by the authors of \cite{HORODECKI1997333,Kay2011,Kye2015} are PPT with ${R\leq1}$; their values are on the straight lines with endpoints ${\bigl(\mathrm{min}\{\mu^{\ }_{\mathrm{PT}}\},R)=(0,1)}$ and $(0,0.7866)$, $(0,0.8727)$ and $(0.0270,0.7572)$, or $(0,1)$ and $(0,0.8536)$, respectively.